National Comic Book Day – Celebrated on September 25th Every Year

 It’s also a day to explore the many new comics that are being produced today, both in traditional print and digital form.
 This means discovering new comics to add to your collection which joins old favorites.

-There are some interesting stats about comics and National Comic Book Day which makes celebrating this event even more special.
+There are some interesting stats about comic books which makes celebrating this event even more special.

 Digital: Physical comics books have declined in sales in recent years.
 In 2017, the drop was 6.5% for comics and graphic novels in 2017 alone.
 However, digital sales of comics have been on the rise.
 It does seem that as with many traditional print products such as comics, newspapers, and the like, more people are turning to the digital form.

-Is National Comic Day and Free Comic Book Day the Same?
+Is National Comic Book Day and Free Comic Book Day the Same?

 No, they are two separate days.
 National Comic Book Day is generally held around the 25th of September each year, though the exact day may vary.